m4ttsch/omscs-notes-notes/operating-systems/thread-performance-considerations.md

 We refer to these experimental settings as a **testbed**.
 The testbed tells us where/how the experiments were carried out and what were the relevant metrics being gathered.

 ## Really … Are Threads Useful?
-There isn’t really a straightforward answer to this question or the more general question of "Is X Useful?".
+There isn't really a straightforward answer to this question or the more general question of "Is X Useful?".
 The answer depends on which metrics we have gathered, as well as the workload on the system.
 For different combinations of these two variables, we may arrive at very different conclusions.

 For example, some graph traversal algorithms work best on sparse graphs, while others work best on dense graphs.
 Some filesystems are optimized for read access, while others might be optimized for a write-heavy system.